LoD Condemn Crusader BiS Gear, Gems, and Paragon Points

 The Legacy of Dreams power allows you to run any legendary item combination while not losing out on the damage amplification and reduction associated with the traditional 6-piece sets.
 You can obtain this power in two ways; the older way is equipping the two rings — The Wailing Host and Litany of the Undaunted — as your only active set bonus.
 The newer (and more powerful, since it also opens your ring slots for legendary jewelry) method is the Legacy of Dreams legendary gem.

 In a setup with Legacy of Dreams, you will be wearing your two best rolled rings and cubing the third between Convention of Elements, Unity, and Obsidian Ring of the Zodiac.
-Unity reduces incoming damage in half when paired with another on the follower, plus an immortality relic for him (i.e. Enchanting Favor).
+Unity reduces incoming damage in half when paired with another on the follower, plus an immortality relic for them (i.e. Enchanting Favor).
 Obsidian Ring of the Zodiac is a crucial ring for the build due to its cooldown reducing mechanics, which tirelessly chip away at your Akarat's Champion downtime with every Condemn.
 Convention of Elements simply provides a massive damage increase during the Holy cycle of its rotation (see this build's skills page for more information).

 Most of your armor slots can be roughly split into three categories: Damage oriented items, Protective items, and Utility items.